GaelAlburo/Apuntes-Universidad/Semestre 9/Distribuidos/Source Control.md

 1. Create remote repo in GitLab
 2. Create local repo
 3. Create a local commit to create a main branch
+4. Creates a remote on local repo (git remote add origin <url>)
-4. Sync (git push -u origin main) (We use -u origin because in the remote doesn't exist the main branch that does in local)
+5. Sync (git push -u origin main) (We use -u origin because in the remote doesn't exist the main branch that does in local)
 - git push: Only pushes the changes of the branch we're on
 - git log --graph: Shows a graph of the branches

 GIT FETCH
 Only downloads the changes from remote repo, it doesn't apply them.
 We have to do a manual merge to make the changes GIT PULL